svm420/Ferram-Aerospace-Research/README.md

 0.15.10.0V "Lundgren"------------------------------------

-**Note for Kopernicus users: DO NOT overwrite MFI that comes with Kopernicus since it is locked to that particular version**
+**Note for Kopernicus users: DO NOT overwrite MFI that comes with Kopernicus since it is locked to that particular version.**

 Recompiled for KSP 1.7